Finding the best peaberry coffee may not be the top priority on even the most avid coffee drinkers’ lists, but that may very well be changing.

-Selecting a high-quality coffee bean is only half of the equation to your best cup of coffee.
+Selecting a high-quality coffee bean is only half of the equation for your best cup of coffee.
 If you’re buying something prepackaged, make sure it has some directions for optimal results.
 If you happen to buy from a specialty store, ask, and while you’re at it, ask all the questions you can about roast type and origin.

 Check the processing method:

-The best peaberry coffee should have been wet processed, as opposed to natural or dry.
+The best peaberry coffee should have been wet-processed, as opposed to natural or dry.
 The reason for this is that wet processing tends to lead to a cleaner taste and a brighter punch of acidity, both essential components for the best cup of peaberry coffee as possible.